This is a guest blog post by Brian Barwig, marketing executive of SelfStorageFinders.com.

 How Much Does it Cost

-The cost is typically month to month and will vary on the company itself and the amount of coverage needed.
+The cost is typically month to month and will vary from the company itself and the amount of coverage needed.
 If you want $15,000 worth of protection you will pay more than someone who only wants $1,000 worth of coverage.
-The renters insurance will cover just about anything from weather, burglary and fire.
+The renter’s insurance will cover just about anything from weather, burglary, and fire.

 |Moving Resources||Find Moving Labor In Your City|